 … it’s “buyer beware” when it comes to some of the speedy new machines on the market.
 Robert Cohen — the “Not Milk Man” who has assertively publicized the health dangers of commercial dairy products — is the man who came up with the soy milk machine known as the SoyToy.
 Ignoring centuries of accrued wisdom, Cohen boasts that his machine makes soy milk in only 25 minutes and does not require presoaked beans.
 Soy milk that has not been properly soaked, skimmed and cooked at length is “all natural” all right and guaranteed to deliver a full load of the soybean’s antinutrients (5).

 While commercial versions of soy milk present heavy metal toxicity risk due to processing, this processing does reduce some of the potent anti-nutrients in the soybean at least.
 Quick made soymilk from home appliances are going to be loaded with these anti-nutrients to a much higher degree though the risk of metals may be lower.

 Pick your poison.

 Sprouted Soy Milk

-When legumes are sprouted, the usual chemical process is that mineral blocking, digestive distress inducing phytates are significantly reduced.
+When legumes germinate, the natural chemical process significantly reduces mineral blocking, digestive distress inducing phytates and other anti-nutrients.
 Since the soybean is a legume, would sprouted soybean milk be an option?
 There are recipes out there on how to make this yourself at home, which have caught on in some vegetarian circles.

 Unfortunately, sprouted soybeans are quite unlike other legumes like peas, lentils, chickpeas, and beans.
 The phytates in soy actually become more concentrated when sprouted.
 In addition, sprouting does nothing to reduce the phytoestrogen content of the soybean nor does it mitigate the powerful goitrogenic effect on the thyroid gland.

 Is Soy Milk Ever a Good Idea?

 It seems best to skip the soy milk altogether in the final analysis.
 Soy milk has no benefits in the diet whatsoever.
 Neither commercial soy milk nor homemade soy milk present a viable dairy free beverage alternative for long term health.
 If you don’t have a dairy allergy, grassfed raw milk is the best choice all around.